stonepros/stone/doc/rados/configuration/stone-conf.rst

 ``mgr``

-:Description: Settings in the ``mgr`` section affect all ``ceph-mgr`` daemons in
+:Description: Settings in the ``mgr`` section affect all ``stone-mgr`` daemons in
-              the Ceph Storage Cluster, and override the same setting in ``global``.
+              the Stone Storage Cluster, and override the same setting in ``global``.

 :Example: ``mgr_stats_period = 10``

 ``osd``

-:Description: Settings under ``osd`` affect all ``ceph-osd`` daemons in
+:Description: Settings under ``osd`` affect all ``stone-osd`` daemons in
-              the Ceph Storage Cluster, and override the same setting in ``global``.
+              the Stone Storage Cluster, and override the same setting in ``global``.

 :Example: ``osd_op_queue = wpq``

 ``mds``

-:Description: Settings in the ``mds`` section affect all ``ceph-mds`` daemons in
+:Description: Settings in the ``mds`` section affect all ``stone-mds`` daemons in
-              the Ceph Storage Cluster, and override the same setting in ``global``.
+              the Stone Storage Cluster, and override the same setting in ``global``.

 :Example: ``mds_cache_memory_limit = 10G``

 ``client``

-:Description: Settings under ``client`` affect all Ceph Clients
+:Description: Settings under ``client`` affect all Stone Clients
-              (e.g., mounted Ceph File Systems, mounted Ceph Block Devices, etc.) as well as Rados Gateway (RGW) daemons.
+              (e.g., mounted Stone File Systems, mounted Stone Block Devices, etc.) as well as Rados Gateway (RGW) daemons.

 :Example: ``objecter_inflight_ops = 512``